 Home » What We Do » Education

 We want all Quad Cities youth to be prepared for work and life.
 Kindergarten isn’t what it used to be, and children need many skills before they even walk into school for the first time.
-In the Quad Cities, 1 in 4 low-income Quad Cities children are not ready for kindergarten.
+In the Quad Cities, 1 in 6 low-income children are not ready for kindergarten.
 And, third grade is an important indicator of success for students.
-Yet, in the Quad Cities 35% of third graders are not reading at grade level.
+Yet, in the Quad Cities 1 in 4 third graders are not reading at grade level.
 These are indicators that led to United Way’s work in education.

 - Children birth to age 5 are mailed free Imagination Library books monthly.

 - Born Learning is focused on the fact that a child’s first and best teacher is a parent.